Welcome and thanks for visiting...

 When golfers play together, they watch the flight of each other’s shots.

-When a shot is errant, say into woodlands or water, try and recall as a specific landmark where it was last visible.
+When a shot is errant, say into woodlands or water, try and recall a specific landmark where it was last visible.

 That narrows the search for it and saves time to boot.
 When you do it for your companions, they’ll do it for you.

-Learning about stuff like equipment and fashion and country clubs versus muni courses and tee times and tournaments and handicaps and scorekeeping are the rules of golf are all part of the enjoyable process.
+Learning about stuff like equipment and fashion and country clubs versus muni courses and tee times and tournaments and handicaps and scorekeeping are the rules of golf that are all part of the enjoyable process.

 Our friends here, need to know that those parts of golf change often change depending on society, culture, country, climate, and community.